AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-Figure \ref{fig:gcp_experiments} depicts the strong-scaling performance data for the transformer model on Google Cloud.
-Due to cost reasons, the system configuration is unchanged and includes two compute nodes, each attached with 16 GPUs.
-We tested two models for strong scalability: The small model has 24 layers with model dimension 1,024, and the attention operation has 16 attention heads of dimension 64.
-The large model has 28 layers with model dimension 4,096.
-The number of the head is 32, each of dimension 128.
+\textbf{Transformer Results.} Figure \ref{fig:gcp_experiments} presents the performance results for Transformer models on the Google Cloud Platform.
+We use all the 32 A100 GPUs in the evaluation.
+We test two models.
+The small model has 24 layers with model dimension 1,024, and the attention operation has 16 attention heads of dimension 64.
+The large model has 28 layers with model dimension 4,096, and the attention operation has 32 attention heads of dimension 128.
 The batch size is 2 million tokens for both settings: 2,048 sequences with 1,024 tokens per sequence.

-The small model has 0.35 billion parameters, and the big one has 5.8 billion.
-The small model can fit into a single GPU memory, and data parallelism is the best parallel strategy compared with other baselines.
-In this case, AutoDDL selects data parallelism as the best strategy.
-For the large model that we can't apply data parallelism, AutoDDL selects a strategy that has 21.6\% less communication, resulting in 10\% less runtime than Megatron.
-AutoDDL can still beat Megatron when data parallelism is unavailable due to OOM.
+The small model, which has 0.35 billion parameters, can be fitted into a single GPU memory, and data parallelism is found to be the best parallel strategy compared to other baselines.
+In this case, AutoDDL selects data parallelism as the optimal strategy.
+However, for the large model, which has 5.8 billion parameters and cannot be parallelized using data parallelism due to the OOM issue, AutoDDL selects a strategy that reduces communication by 21.6\%, resulting in 10\% runtime reduction compared with Megatron.
+Note that Summa parallelism for the large model is about ten times slower than AutoDDL, which is not plotted in Figure \ref{fig:gcp_experiments} for clarity.